Bayesian semi-parametric inference for clustered recurrent events with zero-inflation and a terminal event/4163305: Application to the STRIDE Cluster Randomized Trial

 We first investigate the impact of the intervention and risk factors on recurrent fall injuries.
-Under the BMZ-$\mathcal{DP}$ model, NCD and age appear to be associated with fall injury intensity, and their corresponding 95\% CIs exclude zero.
-Exponentiating the posterior means of the model parameters, we interpret that one additional chronic condition multiplies the serious fall rate by 0.16 (0.11, 0.22) and a one year increase in age reduces injury intensity by around 5\%.
-The latter result provides new evidence since it was originally believed that older age increases the risk for fall injury.
+Under the proposed BMZ-$\mathcal{DP}$ model, NCD and age appear to be associated with fall injury intensity, and their corresponding 95\% credible intervals exclude zero.
+Exponentiating the posterior means of the model parameters, we find that one additional chronic condition multiplies the serious fall rate by 1.15 and a one year increase in age reduces injury intensity by around 5\%.
+The latter result provides seemingly counter-intuitive evidence since it was originally believed that older age increases the risk for fall injury.
 However, because the population recruited in our study are 70 years of age or older, it is also likely that a further increase in age could start to prevent them from potential triggers for serious fall such as exercise or intensive movement.

-For death, both NCD and age remain significant predictors, with their 95\% posterior CIs excluding zero, and an increase in NCD or age leads to an increased hazard of death, as expected.
-We also see a strong association between sex and survival, with the survival time ratio between females and male is 1.73.
-Consistent with the previous analysis \citep{stride_introduction}, the intervention does reduce the rate of recurrent falls as well as benefit survival experiences, but the CIs of the intervention effect parameter include zero.
+In addition, female and white patients are more likely to experience falls than other subgroups.
+On the hazard scale, the intervention appears to have a small effect on reducing the risks for recurrent fall injuries.
+For the terminal event---death, NCD, age and sex remain significant predictors, with their 95\% credible intervals excluding zero.
+An increase in NCD or age leads to shorter survival times, as expected, but female and white patients appear to have longer survival.
+Consistent with the previous analysis focusing on the first occurrence of fall injury \citep{stride_introduction,li2022comparison,chen2022finite}, the intervention reduces the rate of recurrent falls as well as benefits survival experiences, but 95\% credible intervals of the intervention effect parameter in both processes include zero.